Overview: Documents required for Export

 Today I’d like to ask, what documents do you need in order to export?

-Yes, when you actually talk about exporting and you mention the word documents, this is almost like a red rag to exporters.
+Yes, when you actually talk about exporting and you mention the Word documents, this is almost like a red rag to exporters.
 They actually do not like documents, because documents would appear to be what seems to cause most of the problems.
-That is, the preparation of the documents and using the correct type of documents.
+That is the preparation of the documents and using the correct type of documents.

 Now there is no magic or scientific skill about the issue of documents.
 It should be known at the very early stages of a transaction, even at the stage where negotiations begin, it should be known then to a larger extent the type of documents that will be needed.
 In most markets, it is already determined the type of documents that are required in order to allow the products to pass through the customs authority of the destination market.
-In general we can always say a commercial invoice is needed, a packing list is needed, a copy of the transport document is likely to be needed and possibly and insurance certificate will be needed if there is a need to ensure the product for the levels of compensation we would get from the carrier if anything went wrong.
+In general, we can always say a commercial invoice is needed, a packing list is needed, a copy of the transport document is likely to be needed, and possibly an insurance certificate will be needed if there is a need to ensure the product for the levels of compensation we would get from the carrier if anything went wrong.

 (Scroll down to continue……)

-Beyond these documents then there could be a range of other documents needed.
+Beyond these documents, there could be a range of other documents needed.
 This would substantially depend on the destination market and the type of document we are supplying.
-There are certain documents that are peculiar to particular products when they enter into certain markets.
+There are certain documents that are peculiar to particular products when they enter certain markets.
 There’s a whole range of them.
 There are also of course certain documents that are peculiar to a destination market itself, such as the Certificate of Origin.

-There are certain markets who will always suggest that you provide a Certificate of Origin as one of your documents.
+There are certain markets that will always suggest that you provide a Certificate of Origin as one of your documents.
 This is a document that evidences the economic origin of the product you supply.
-Now, this in itself concerns a complex issue to determine, but it is again governed by procedures, which the exporter will no doubt familiarize themselves with before they actually get the stage of having to produce a document.
+Now, this in itself concerns a complex issue to determine, but it is again governed by procedures, which the exporter will no doubt familiarize themselves with before they actually get to the stage of having to produce a document.
 Their initial market research would have told them that if you’re selling widgets into this market then you need a Certificate of Origin.

 Right, and you touched upon the Certificate of Origin.
-So the Certificate of Origin isn’t required Carte Blanche all the time.
+So the Certificate of Origin isn’t required by Carte Blanche all the time.
 It’s required when the buyer’s market deems it to need a Certificate of Origin.
 So it’s actually driven from the buyer’s end, not that as soon as you’re sending a widget to an overseas country you think, out of due process, that you just generate a Certificate of Origin, whether you need it or not.
 It’s better to ask the buyer, what is it that they need in order to get the goods into their country.

 Indeed, all of the documents that are required for an export transaction are invariably driven by the destination market.
 Our own customs authorities at the export leg, as the goods leave our country, are rarely interested in anything beyond the commercial invoice, which would accompany most transactions anyway.
-But the destination market emphatically dictates the documents that it requires to be made available for inspection by its customs authorities before the goods are allowed to pass into the market.
+However, the destination market emphatically dictates the documents that it requires to be made available for inspection by its customs authorities before the goods are allowed to pass into the market.

 This comes back to our earlier answer we gave to risk reduction.
 If you do your due diligence and you get your export documentation right it’s going to reduce your risk.

 So how can I say it’s a risk when I should have known about it, it’s not a risk, it’s a stupid mistake.
 You know, it just shouldn’t have happened and there is no need for it to happen.
 Now, would it be possible for me as an exporter to produce all of the documents that are needed?
 Well, my surprise might be when I discover there is one document they are looking for that my product is not capable of producing.
 That might very well be a document relating to the standard that a product has to attain before it enters the market.
-But that information should have been available to the business leader when the research was carried out.
+However, that information should have been available to the business leader when the research was carried out.